VanCannon/RAG_local/README.md

 `git config --global init.defaultBranch main`
  (Only if you want the initial branch of all future local repositories to be called "main" which lines up with Github and makes things easier.
 Otherwise it defaults to "Master".
 Only need to do this the first time.)

-3. Create a project folder and clone the repository
+3. Create a project folder and clone the repository.
+Change "myProjectName" to wahtever you want.
 ```bash
 git clone https://github.com/VanCannon/RAG_local.git myProjectName
 cd myProjectName